-The long street from the termination of the Banlieu on the south-west, along the bank of the St. Lawrence, skirting the Cape round to the Wood Yard belonging to the Government, including Mountain street to Prescott Gate, and all the other shorter streets between the cliffs and the river are generally denominated the Lower Town.
-The portion between the road outside of the Gates of St. Louis and that of St. John street, to the line of the Banlieu, is called the suburb of St. Louis.
-From St. John street northerly to the Côte St. Geneviève, and returning to the end of the Banlieu, all the buildings are included in the St. John suburb-and the large district extending from the Wood Yard along by the foot of the hill to the western extremity of the Banlieu, and bounded on the north-west by the St. Charles River, pears the appellation of the suburb of St. Roch.
+The long street from the termination of the Banlieu on the south-west, upon the St. Lawrence, skirting the Cape round to the Wood Yard belonging to the Government, and a river portio Louis Bauli John turnir includ exten hill to on th appel Ar as it 1 as bou Th jected of Car timbe comm the m port. contra would the lu new 1 condu course dock to th ment, including Mountain street to the Prescott Gate, and all the other shorter streets between the hill and the river are generally denominated the Lower Town.
+The portion between the road outside of the Gates of St. Louis and that of St. John street, to the line of the Banlieu, is called the suburbs of St. Louis.
+From St. John street northerly to the Cote St. Geneviéve, and returning to the end of the Banlieu, all the buildings are included in the St. John suburbs-and the large district extending from the Wood Yard along by the foot of the hill to the western extremity of the Banlieu, and bounded on the north-west by the St. Charles River, bears the appellation of the suburbs of St. Roch.

-A reference to the Map will illustrate this delineation, as it presents an exact view of the whole of the city, as bounded on the south-west by the line of the Banlieu.
+A reference to the Map will illustrate this delineation, as it presents an exact view of the whole plat of the city, as bounded on the south-west by the line of the Banlieu.